 (b) In case no prior approval obtained, the listed entity shall provide detailed reasons along with confirmation whether the transactions were subsequently approved/ ratified/rejected by the Audit committee 9.
-Disclosure of events or information: The listed entity has provided all the required disclosure(s) under Regulation 30 along with Schedule III of SEBI LODR Regulations, 2015 within the time limits prescribed thereunder.
-NA Reg.
-30 of SEBI LODR is not applicable to SIDBI 10.
-Prohibition of Insider Trading: The listed entity is in compliance with Regulation 3(5) & 3(6) SEBI (Prohibition of Insider Trading) Regulations, 2015 Yes - 11.
-Actions taken by SEBI or Stock Exchange(s), if any: No Actions taken against the listed entity/ its promoters/ directors/ subsidiaries either by SEBI or by Stock Exchanges (including under the Standard Operating Procedures issued by SEBI through various circulars) under SEBI Regulations and circulars/ guidelines issued thereunder NA 12.
-Additional Non-compliances, if any: No any additional non-compliance observed for all SEBI regulation / circular / guidance note etc. No No any additional non- compliance observed for all SEBI regulation / circular / guidance note etc.
+Disclosure of events or information: NA Reg.
+30 of SEBI LODR is no applicable to SIDBI The listed entity has provided all the required disclosure(s) under Regulation 30 along with Schedule III of SEBI LODR Regulations, 2015 within the time limits prescribed thereunder.
+10. Prohibition of Insider Trading: The listed entity is in compliance with Regulation 3(5) & 3(6) SEBI (Prohibition of Insider Trading) Regulations, 2015 Yes - 11.
+Actions taken by SEBI or Stock Exchange(s), if any: NA - No Actions taken against the listed entity/ its promoters/ directors/ subsidiaries either by SEBI or by Stock Exchanges (including under the Standard Operating Procedures issued by SEBI through various circulars) under SEBI Regulations and circulars/ guidelines issued thereunder 12.
+Additional Non-compliances, if any: No any additional non-compliance No No any additional non- compliance observed for al SEBI regulation / circular authonal non-compliance guidance note etc.